-This page provides an overview of the Washington State laws, as well as the case law, that affect a municipality's ability to terminate an employee.
-The topics addressed include who can terminate, why a person can, or cannot, be terminated, and the safeguards that should be followed to protect the government's and the employee's interests.
+This page provides an overview of the Washington State laws and case law affecting a local government's ability to terminate an employee, including who can terminate, why an employee can or cannot be terminated, and the safeguards that should be followed.

-In Washington, many governmental employment relationships are "at will," that is, a person's employment continues at the will or pleasure of the employer.
-Absent the requirements of civil service or collective bargaining agreements, discussed later, a public employee does not have a property interest in his or her employment, and that employment can be terminated without due process, "at will," without notice, statement of cause, or hearing (Yantsin v.
+In Washington, many governmental employment relationships are “at-will” – that is, a person's employment continues at the will or pleasure of the employer.
+Absent the requirements of civil service or collective bargaining agreements, discussed later, a public employee does not have a property interest in their employment, and that employment can be terminated without due process, “at-will,” without notice, statement of cause, or hearing (Yantsin v.
 Aberdeen (1959); Nostrand v.
 Little (1961); Halliburton v.
 Huntington (1978); Gaar v.
 King County (1972)).

-[T]he rule governing termination of at-will employees is generally that employers [can] discharge employees for no cause, good cause or even cause morally wrong without fear of liability (Thompson v.
+If employment is "at-will," what grounds will support termination?
+The answer is suggested by a 1984 state supreme court decision, Thompson v.
 St. Regis Paper Co.
-(1984)).
+(1984), which stated that the rule governing termination of at-will employees is generally that employers can discharge employees “for no cause, good cause or even cause morally wrong without fear of liability.”

-Personnel policies restricting terminations to "for cause only" or placing other restrictions or limitations on the termination process are legally questionable (Adoption of a restriction is "legally questionable," it is suggested, as the restriction violates the separation of powers doctrine.
-For example, if a city council, the legislative branch of a city, adopts a policy limiting terminations to "for cause," it has arguably circumvented the mayor's or city manager's authority to terminate an employee "at will.").
-However, if such a policy is adopted and is known to and relied upon by an employee, his or her termination will be restricted by that policy (Thompson v.
-St. Regis Paper Co., supra (1984) and Bulman v.
+Personnel policies restricting terminations to "for cause only" or placing other restrictions or limitations on the termination process are legally questionable because they could violate the separation of powers doctrine.
+For example, if a city council, the legislative branch of a city, adopts a policy limiting terminations to "for cause," it has arguably circumvented the mayor's or city manager's authority to terminate an employee "at-will.".
+However, if such a policy is adopted and is known to and relied upon by an employee, then their termination will be restricted by that policy (Thompson v.
+St. Regis Paper Co.
+(1984) and Bulman v.
 Safeway, Inc. (2001)).

-As indicated above, if an employee is not "at will," but is instead covered by civil service or a collective bargaining agreement, he or she may be terminated only according to the requirements of the civil service statutes or the applicable labor agreement.
+As indicated above, if an employee is not "at-will," but is instead covered by civil service or a collective bargaining agreement, they may be terminated only according to the requirements of the civil service statutes or the applicable labor agreement.
 However, there are some restrictions that apply across the board, regardless of the employee's status.
 The following are some of the more common restrictions placed on employment actions.

-The Termination May Not Be Based on the Employee's Age, Sex, Marital Status, etc.
+The Termination May Not Be Based on the Employee's Age, Sex, Marital Status, or Other Discriminatory Reasons

 State law prohibits discrimination in employment, including discrimination as a motivating factor in the discharge of employees.
 RCW 49.60.180(2) makes it an unfair practice for an employer:

-To discharge or bar any person from employment because of age, sex, marital status, race, creed, color, national origin, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a disabled person.
+To discharge or bar any person from employment because of age, sex, marital status, sexual orientation, race, creed, color, national origin, citizenship or immigration status, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability.

-Thus, for example, an employer may not discharge a person because he or she has become "too old" (Carle v.
+Thus, for example, an employer may not discharge a person because they have become "too old" (Carle v.
 McChord Credit Union (1992)).
 Age discrimination is also prohibited under the federal Age Discrimination in Employment Act (29 U.S.C. § 621 et seq.)
 Nor may an employer make an employee's race or sex a determining factor in reaching the decision to terminate (Capers v.
 Bon Marche (1998); Mackay v.
 Acorn Custom Cabinetry (1995)).

 Civil Service Employees May Only Be Discharged "for Cause"

-Civil service employees, typically those employed in police, sheriff, and fire departments, are not "at will" employees.
+Civil service employees, typically those employed in police, sheriff, and fire departments, are not "at-will" employees.
 They may only be discharged "for cause," with a written accusation filed by the appointing authority (mayor, city manager, or sheriff), a citizen, or a taxpayer (RCW 41.08.080-.090; 41.12.080-.090; 41.14.110-.120).
-The term "for cause" is defined by statute to include: incompetency; dishonesty; immoral conduct; insubordination; mental or physical unfitness; drunkenness or use of habit forming drugs, to the extent it interferes with efficiency; conviction of a felony or a misdemeanor involving moral turpitude; or any other act sufficient to show unsuitableness or unfitness for public employment (RCW 41.08.080, 41.12.080, and 41.14.110).
+The term "for cause" is defined by statute to include: incompetency; dishonesty; immoral conduct; insubordination; mental or physical unfitness; drunkenness or use of habit forming drugs, to the extent it interferes with efficiency; conviction of a felony or a misdemeanor involving moral turpitude; or any other act sufficient to show unsuitableness or unfitness for public employment.

 In addition to limiting why an employee may be terminated, civil service also limits how a termination can be completed.
-If a civil service employee disagrees with the termination action, he or she may submit a written demand to the civil service commission for an investigation (RCW 41.12.090, 41.14.120, and 41.08.090).
+If a civil service employee disagrees with the termination action, they may submit a written demand to the civil service commission for an investigation (RCW 41.08.090, 41.12.090, and 41.14.120).
 The commission schedules a public hearing for an investigation to determine whether the termination was "for just cause."
 After the hearing, the commission may affirm the employment action, allowing the termination to stand, reverse the action and reinstate the employee, or modify the action, such as by suspending or demoting the employee.